se-edu/se-book/errorHandling/exceptions/when/text.md

 <div id="body">

-{to add: do not use exceptions for normal workflow}
+In general, use exceptions only for 'unusual' conditions.
+Use normal `return` statements to pass control to the caller for conditions that are 'normal'.

 </div>